 Enough about food and drinks — where are the best places for bluebonnet pictures?
-Some areas that have more bluebonnets than others and are perfect for photos.
-Near the Sugar Ridge Winery on the North Trail, there is a huge field of bluebonnets that is not fenced in or on private property.
+Some areas have more bluebonnets than others and are perfect for photos.
+For example, near the Sugar Ridge Winery on the North Trail, there is a huge field of bluebonnets that is not fenced in or on private property.
 The Silvestris also found good spots around the Meadow View Nature Area, which is located at 1901 Laneview Drive.

 Stay Overnight at a B&B

 Maybe you’ve got some PTO saved up and want to turn your Ennis trip into an overnight trip.
 The good news is that you absolutely can.
 Near the winery is the Winding Ridge Bed and Breakfast at 512 Sugar Ridge Road.
 Winding Ridge is a two-bedroom early 1900s replica guest house on 22 acres on land.
 And it has a lot of space in case you want to bring the whole family.
 It has a master bedroom with a king-sized bed, along with a second bedroom with a full-size bed and a twin pull-out trundle.
 And you get to make your breakfast in the privacy of your room with a fully stocked kitchen full of home-grown eggs, bread, waffles and more!